On transfer maps in the algebraic $K$-theory of spaces: The -theory characteristic

 \subsection{Recollections}

 Let $X$ be a space and let $\Rfd(X)$ denote the Waldhausen category of homotopy finite retractive spaces over $X$ (see \cite[2.1]{Wa}).
-The Waldhausen $K$-theory of $\Rfd(X)$, $A(X) \colon = K(\Rfd(X))$, is the \emph{algebraic K-theory of X} ($A$-theory). $A$-theory defines a covariant functor which preserves weak homotopy equivalences and takes values in infinite loop spaces.
+The Waldhausen $K$-theory of $\Rfd(X)$,

+is the \emph{algebraic K-theory of X} ($A$-theory).
+We recall that $A$-theory defines a covariant functor which preserves weak homotopy equivalences and takes values in infinite loop spaces.
+We will generally denote by $f_* \colon A(X) \to A(X')$ the map in $A$-theory induced by a map $f \colon X \to X'$.

 Suppose that $X$ is based and path-connected.
 For $n \geq 0$, let $\C^n_X$ denote the full Waldhausen subcategory of $\Rfd(X)$ which consists of the objects which are weakly equivalent in $\Rfd(X)$ to a retractive object of the form $(X \vee \bigvee_{1}^k S^n, X)$ for some $k \geq 0$.
-Let $w \C_X^n$ denote the category of weak equivalences in $\C_X^n$.
-Note that the category $w\C_X^n$ is a symmetric monoidal category with respect to the coproduct pairing.
+Let $w \C_X^n$ denote the subcategory of weak equivalences in $\C_X^n$.
+The category $w\C_X^n$ is a symmetric monoidal category with respect to the coproduct pairing in $\C_X^n$.
 As a consequence, the geometric realization of this category $|w \C_X^n|$ carries the structure of an $\E_{\infty}$-space.
-Since cofibrations in $\C_X^n$ split up to weak equivalence, it follows from \cite[1.8]{Wa} that the Waldhausen $K$-theory of $\C_X^n$ is homotopy equivalent to the group completion of $|w \C_X^n|$ (that is, the $K$-theory of the symmetric monoidal category $w \C_X^n$).

 The exact inclusion functor $\C_X^n \hookrightarrow \Rfd(X)$ induces a canonical map in Waldhausen $K$-theory $K(\C_X^n) \rightarrow K(\Rfd(X)) = A(X)$.
 Note that the suspension functor on $\Rfd(X)$ restricts to exact functors $\Sigma \colon \C_X^n \to \C_X^{n+1}$, $n \geq 0$.
 After stabilizing with respect to the suspension functor, we obtain a canonical homotopy equivalence: